nenebird16/BVBontology/docs/schema/relationships/cross-role-relationships.md

 }]->(c)
 ```

-## SHARED_WITH (Player→Coach)
+## SHARED_WITH (Person:Athlete→Person:Coach)

-Player explicitly sharing reflection, video, or other content with coach.
+Athlete explicitly sharing reflection, video, or other content with coach.

 **Properties:**
 - `timestamp`: When the sharing occurred